9 Questions With Coffee Expert Todd Carmichael

 The host of Dangerous Grounds shares his strong opinions on coffee.

-Todd Carmichael, of the all-new Travel Channel series Dangerous Grounds, is the CEO and main sourcer for his coffee company La Colombe Torrefaction, along with its chain of boutique cafes.
+Todd Carmichael is the CEO and main sourcer for his coffee company La Colombe Torrefaction, along with its chain of boutique cafes.
 A thrill-seeker his entire life, Carmichael ran his first ultra-marathon at the age of 20 and soon after, sailed solo across the Atlantic.
 In 2008, he set the still-standing world-record for the fastest unsupported trek to the South Pole.
-In between coffee-sourcing expeditions to some of the most dangerous parts of the world, Todd took the time to share his strong opinions on coffee.
+In between coffee-sourcing expeditions to some of the most dangerous parts of the world, Todd took the time to share his opinions on coffee.

 What’s your favorite type of coffee?

 Ahh, lets see, Arabica of typical variety (heirloom) – shade-grown, well-tended and as high as it will grow - major altitude.
 If I had to pick a country, my heart requires me to say Ethiopia.

 What is your favorite and least favorite coffee chain?

 You’re killing me here – my preferred coffee chain is Caribou.
 My least: Dunkin Donuts.

 My most memorable was in Ethiopia, in the Djimma national forest with my newly-adopted son, Bek, then 10 months old, on my hip gripping me with his little hand on my T-shirt.
 We were stuck in Ethiopia together for a month due to his VISA problems, and although I was new to the whole diaper change and baby bottle thing (our three girls were adopted much older), I had decided we might as well use to the time to go on a coffee buy together -- his first.